ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning

-(1) We introduce ReFusion, a meta-learning based image fusion methodology characterized by a learnable fusion loss function.
-This function is dynamically generated by a loss proposal module.
-Remarkably, the module's learning process proceeds in a meta-learning framework and is solely dependent on the successful reconstruction of the source images, thus circumventing the need for ground truth.
+(1) We develop a unified image fusion approach, called ReFusion, which leverages a loss function learned through meta-learning.
+The loss proposal module dynamically proposes suitable loss functions based on the specific scene and task.
+Notably, the learning process, situated within a meta-learning framework, relies solely on reconstructing source images, thereby eliminating the need for the ground truth of the fused image.

-(2) Our approach incorporates a lightweight fusion network architected to fusion features efficiently through interactive feature extraction and gating mechanisms, which guarantees the quality of the fused images with space occupation and computational complexity.
+(2) The outstanding performance of ReFusion is secured through a learnable fusion loss function, which reduces reliance on traditional, complex network architectures.
+We employ a novel lightweight fusion network architecture that efficiently merges features using interactive feature extraction and gating mechanisms, thus guaranteeing the quality of the fused images with reduced space occupation and computational complexity.